Ted Bundy: Idaho, Utah, Colorado

 In November, Kloepfer called King County police a second time after reading that young women were disappearing in towns surrounding Salt Lake City.
 Detective Randy Hergesheimer of the Major Crimes division interviewed her in detail.
 By then, Bundy had risen considerably on the King County hierarchy of suspicion, but the Lake Sammamish witness considered most reliable by detectives failed to identify him from a photo lineup.
 In December, Kloepfer called the Salt Lake County Sheriff's Office and repeated her suspicions.
-Bundy's name was added to their list of suspects, but at that time no credible forensic evidence linked him to the Utah crimes.
+Bundy's name was added to their list of suspects, but at that time no credible forensic evidence linked him to the Utah murders.
 In January 1975, Bundy returned to Seattle after his final exams and spent a week with Kloepfer, who did not tell him that she had reported him to police on three occasions.
 She made plans to visit him in Salt Lake City in August.

 In 1975, Bundy shifted much of his criminal activity eastward, from his base in Utah to Colorado.
 On January 12, a 23-year-old registered nurse named Caryn Eileen Campbell disappeared while walking down a well-lit hallway between the elevator and her room at the Wildwood Inn (now the Wildwood Lodge) in Snowmass Village, 400 mi southeast of Salt Lake City.
 Her nude body was found a month later next to a dirt road just outside the resort.
-She had been killed by blows to her head from a blunt instrument that left distinctive linear grooved depressions on her skull; her body also bore deep cuts from a sharp weapon.
-On March 15, 100 mi northeast of Snowmass, Vail ski instructor Julie Cunningham, 26, disappeared while walking from her apartment to a dinner date with a friend.
-Bundy later told Colorado investigators that he approached Cunningham on crutches and asked her to help carry his ski boots to his car, where he clubbed and handcuffed her before sexually assaulting and strangling her at a secondary site near Rifle, 90 mi west of Vail.
+According to the coroner's report, she had been killed by blows to her head from a blunt instrument that left distinctive linear grooved depressions on her skull; her assailant had slit her left earlobe and her body also bore deep cuts from a sharp weapon.

+On March 15, 100 mi northeast of Snowmass Village, Vail ski instructor Julie Lyle Cunningham, aged 26, disappeared while walking from her apartment to a dinner date with a friend.
+Bundy later told Colorado investigators that he approached Cunningham on crutches and asked her to help carry his ski boots to his car, where he clubbed and handcuffed her before sexually assaulting her at a secondary site near Rifle, 90 mi west of Vail.
 Weeks later, he made the six-hour drive from Salt Lake City to revisit her remains.